RickyChanWL/mri-wrapper-no-docker/README.md

 1. Create a working directory(for example, example)
 2. Prepare the same data files and model files as same as [mri-wrapper](https://github.com/gifford-lab/mri-wrapper)
 3. Put data files in wd/data and model files in wd/model
-4. In train.txt, test.txt, valid.txt, the path should be absolute path or the data files
+4. In train.txt, test.txt, valid.txt, the path should be absolute path of the data files
 5. Run the mriwrapper, you should keep the invisible window opened, otherwise, the process will be terminated
 ```
 mriwrapper example 0 #mriwrapper $wd $GPUNUM